Why You Shouldn't Rely on Credit Card Travel Insurance

 - Credit cards are likely to only cover the cardholder, while our plans allow for up to 10 people to be listed on a plan.

-While planning their next vacation, travelers should consider these tips before crossing off travel insurance from their to-do list.
-If they have credit cards with travel protection, then they should contact their credit card provider to find out the exact terms and conditions.
-Remember it's likely that only purchases made with the credit card will be eligible for coverage.
-If travelers paid another way, check or cash for example, then they would probably not be covered by the credit card.
+While planning your next vacation, you should consider these tips before crossing off trip insurance from your to-do list.
+If you have credit cards with travel protection, then you should contact your card provider to find out the exact terms and conditions.
+Remember, it's likely that only purchases made with the credit card will be eligible for coverage.

-Travelers who determine that credit cards aren’t enough should consider purchasing travel insurance from a reputable provider such as Generali Global Assistance.
-May they have travel insurance, but never have to use it because their vacation was smooth sailing.
+Travelers who determine that credit cards aren’t enough to help protect their trip should consider purchasing travel insurance from Generali Global Assistance.

 A330 17 03